 What is Separation Anxiety?

-Separation anxiety is a fairly common scenario that occurs with new puppy owners and first-time dog owners in general, is the bewilderment that occurs when they leave their puppy alone only to come back home and find destruction awaiting them.
+Puppy separation anxiety is a fairly common scenario that occurs with new puppy owners and first-time dog owners.
+It is in general categorized as the bewilderment that occurs when they leave their puppy alone only to come back home and find destruction awaiting them.
 They think it’s a one-time thing or that it may just be because their puppy is still fairly young.
 However, it’s a known problem to occur and is confirmed if you have someone dog sit for your puppy and they just won’t stop howling or whining.

 Separation anxiety is when your puppy or even adult dog displays high levels of stress when you leave them alone up until the point that you return.
 The severity of the symptoms varies, however, the most obvious sign is panic or fear at being left alone in the house.
 Much like people, dogs may express stress in many different ways.
 Here are some behaviors your puppy may exhibit when experiencing separation anxiety:

 - Behaviors that indicate high anxiety such as whining and whimpering, trembling as you prepare to leave and excessive pacing.

 - Excessive barking or howling.

 - Destroying things by chewing or digging.
 Clawing at doors.

 - Ignoring potty training by urinating or defecating in inappropriate places

 - Salivating too much/drooling.
 Dogs will pant a lot when experiencing SA.